ruulnoke/ruulnoke.github.io/index.md

 <div class="container">

-I created these mockup pages with Figma for a faux mobile software project in 2022, on a course about software engineering process.
+I created these mockup pages with Figma for an imaginary mobile software project we worked on as a team on a course about software engineering process in 2022.
 The icons (apart from the filter icon which I created myself) are from Mobile Wireframe UI Kit library offered by Figma’s community.
 The images are from Pexels.com.

   <img src="images/school-project-figma-mockups.png">

 These pages are from my first mock-up ever, autumn 2020.
-I created them for my own imaginary Mobile app.
+I created them for my own imaginary mobile app.
 The smartphone mockup frame is by Zlatko Plamenov from Freepik.com.
 The images are from Pexels.com.

   <img src="images/my-first-mockup.png">